-Project Settings Export Help 0 1
+Project Settings Export Help () 1

 Home Initialization

 Converg ence as sessment

 Number of runs 5 :

 Estimation of the standard errors and log-likelihood

-Use linearization

-Sensitivity or n initial para ameters: All None
+Sensitivity or n initial para Use linearization

 ka_pop

-V_pop
+V_pop Cl_pop

-ci_bob

 RUN

 The user can define

 - the number of runs, or replicates - the type of assessment: - Estimation of the standard errors and log-likelihood - Use the linearization method if the previous option is selected. - the initial parameters.
 By default, initial values are uniformly drawn from intervals defined around the estimated values if population parameters have been estimated, the initial estimates otherwise.
 Notice that it is possible to set one initial parameter constant while generating the others.
 The minimum and maximum of the generated parameters can be modified by the user.